 Clear and Consistent Communication

-A good realtor can sell your home quickly at a great price, but a great realtor will make the experience enjoyable.
+A good realtor can sell a home quickly at a great price, but a great realtor will make the experience enjoyable.
 The biggest difference between the two is the ability to communicate effectively.

-One of the most difficult skills for any professional is maintaining quality communication and real estate agents are no different.
+One of the most difficult skills for any professional is maintaining quality communication.
+Real estate agents are no different.
+Home sellers need constant communication with their agent to feel comfortable about the home selling process.

 As a home seller, you are trying to juggle your regular life with the chaos of selling a home.
 You don’t have time to deal with miscommunication, and you can’t afford to be in the dark about what is happening behind-the-scenes while the realtor is working on selling your home.